-Niall Horan Flies To New York City During Tour Break To Hangout With Girlfriend Hailee Steinfeld
+Niall Horan Flies To New York City During Tour Break To Hang Out With Girlfriend Hailee Steinfeld

 Earlier today, the couple was spotted leaving their hotel together to do a little shopping at Saks Fifth Avenue.
 During the outing, the pair held hands and smiled and it appeared as though they were having a wonderful time with one another.
 Thus far, the couple has remained pretty low-key in their relationship as they seem to want to keep it out of the public eye as much as possible.
 According to the publication, Horan and Steinfeld first sparked romance rumors back in January when they were seen attending the West End production of Hamilton.

-The couple was also seen making out this past May at a bar in Los Angeles and in between, they also attended Hailee’s brother’s birthday party together as well as a Backstreet Boys concert.
-Furthermore, Hailee posted a photo of herself rocking a Niall Horan tour t-shirt this past March to her Instagram page.
+The couple was also seen making out this past May at a bar in Los Angeles, and in between, they also attended Hailee’s brother’s birthday party together as well as a Backstreet Boys concert.
+Furthermore, Hailee posted a photo of herself rocking a Niall Horan tour T-shirt this past March to her Instagram page.

-In a photo, the 21-year-old can be seen sporting a pair of ripped jeans as well as a black t-shirt that reads “Niall Horan.”
+In a photo, the 21-year-old can be seen sporting a pair of ripped jeans as well as a black T-shirt that reads, “Niall Horan.”
 The shirt also has an image of the singer strumming the guitar just below his name.
-Hailee’s photo has earned a lot of attention from her nearly 10 million followers with 988,000 likes in addition to 9,000 plus comments.
+Hailee’s photo has earned a lot of attention from her nearly 10 million followers with 988,000 likes in addition to 9,000-plus comments.
 While some fans gushed over how beautiful Hailee is in the image, countless other fans took time to comment on her relationship with the 24-year-old singer.

 “You’re definitely Niall’s girlfriend as you have the same shirt.”